MGantz22/Solo-project-5/README.md

 ## Description

-_This project template was built off of Epicodus' lessons on TDD and js environments_
+_This project that calculates age based on what selected planet. was built off of Epicodus' lessons on TDD and js environments_

 _As such, there are tests and js files for  constructor,_